Culture of Gilgit-Baltistan: Women's dress

-Cap

-The traditional cap of Gilgit Baltistan has played a major role in defining the identity of people of Gilgit Baltistan.
-The cap has different names in major local languages.
-In Shina and Khowar languages the cap is called Khoi; in Burushaski, Phartsun or Pharsen; and in Wakhi, Sekeed.
+The most popular cap is the beautiful embroidered Iraghi cap with the traditional piece of the jewel called silsila.
+Many other types of caps are used in various regions.
+The customs of wearing caps is also common in Gilgit Baltistan, especially during events like bridal makeup.

 The cap's design is slightly different in Baltistan and is called Nating in Balti.

-The traditional hat of Gilgit-Baltistan is a soft, round-topped, men's hat, typically made of wool and found in a variety of earthy colours: brown, black, grey, or ivory.
-Before it is fitted and worn, the traditional hat resembles a bag with a round, flat bottom.
+Before it is fitted and worn, the traditional pakol hat resembles a bag with a round, flat bottom.
 The wearer rolls up the sides nearly to the top, forming a thick band, which then rests on the head like a beret or cap.